furoxr/cyclomatic/README.md

 ## Introduction:

+- python 3.10 required

-The cyclomatic complexity is equal to the num of decision point plus one.
+- The cyclomatic complexity is equal to the num of decision point plus one.
 This package use two steps to calculate it:
     1. generates ast from the source code with the help of tree-sitter
     2. walks the ast and counts the num of decesion points

+## Examples:

 ## Concepts: